Irish comedic legend Dermot Morgan remembered in his most iconic "Father Ted" role.

 4. We can all overcome our fears ("Flight into Terror")

-If Father Ted can overcome his horrible fear of flying and save a jet full of priests by climbing out onto the wheel of an inflight plane to carry out repairs, surely I can see a spider without crying and calling my parents.
+If Father Ted can overcome his horrible fear of flying and save a jet full of priests by climbing out onto the wheel of a plane mid-flight to carry out repairs, surely I can see a spider without crying and calling my parents.
 Nope.
 Maybe not.

 5. Beware the fan-girls ("Night of the Nearly Dead")